will-s-hart/wcmbot/README.md

 ## How It Works

-The application uses OpenCV-based computer vision algorithms to match puzzle pieces:
+The application uses an improved pipeline inspired by `1.py`:

-1. **Edge Detection**: Converts template and pieces to edge maps using Canny edge detection
-2. **Template Matching**: Uses normalized cross-correlation with multi-scale and multi-rotation matching
-3. **Position Highlighting**: Marks the matched location with visual indicators
+1. **Blue mask segmentation**: Uses HSV thresholds and morphological cleanup to extract the piece
+2. **Knob-aware scaling**: Estimates scale using puzzle grid cell sizes and knob counts
+3. **Binary template matching**: Runs multi-scale, multi-rotation correlation on binary patterns with top-N ranking
+4. **Interactive diagnostics**: Displays the multi-panel plots from `show_debug_all()` directly in the web UI with next/previous navigation

 ## Installation